mttaggart/seclab/README.md

 # Seclab

+The code accompaniment to the book [_The Homelab Almanac_](https://taggartinstitute.org/p/the-homelab-almanac), by Michael Taggart.

 This repo aims to provide a lightly-automated starting point for creating virtual labs for security research.
 To accomplish this, we rely on 4 technologies:

 * **Proxmox**: Hypervisor/VM Host